ealvar3z/hackathon/README.md

     - 10-core CPU
     - 32 GB RAM

-This is the current recommended balance point for the development
+This is the recommended balance point for the development machine:
-machine:

 - `Gemma 3 4B` would be easier to run, but likely gives up too much reasoning headroom for a protocol-aware logistics assistant